Teacher Professional Development Workshops

 Workshop participants will practice research-based classroom techniques and leave with new strategies for teaching all kinds of learners.

 For more information on Churchill’s Teacher Professional Development Workshops, check out our upcoming events below.
-To request a free workshop at your school, email Mary Brotherton at mbrotherton@churchillstl.org.
+To request a workshop at your school, email Rachel Wheatley at rwheatley@churchillstl.org.

 Reviews from Teacher Professional Development Workshop Attendees